If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 About Customs, Duties, and Taxes

-The recipient or the receiver is the importer and should comply with every law and rule at the destination country.
+The recipient or the receiver is the importer and should comply with every law and rule in the destination country.

 Orders that are shipped outside the U.S. are subject to: